alexandrus21a/youtube-dl-gui/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about youtube-dl-gui
+about: Ask a question about youtubify
 title: ''
 labels: question
 assignees: ''